-1. "Abandoned landfill" means a solid waste landfill disposal site which was completed prior to the requirement to obtain a closure permit.

-2. "Alley" means a public or private way which is intended to provide or which provides a roadway for vehicular and pedestrian access to abutting properties and is generally located to the rear or side of those properties.

-3. "Apartment hotel" means a building providing accommodations for transient guests in which at least fifty percent (50%) of the gross habitable floor area is used by permanent residents.
+- 1. "Abandoned landfill" means a solid waste landfill disposal site which was completed prior to the requirement to obtain a closure permit. - 2.
+"Alley" means a public or private way which is intended to provide or which provides a roadway for vehicular and pedestrian access to abutting properties and is generally located to the rear or side of those properties. - 3.
+"Apartment hotel" means a building providing accommodations for transient guests in which at least fifty (50) percent of the gross habitable floor area is used by permanent residents.

-SOLID WASTE COLLECTION

-21.36.012 ence of

-Seattle Municipal Code 4.
-"Apartment house" means a building or portion thereof containing five (5) or more dwelling units.

-5. "Asbestos" means the asbestiform varieties of serpentinite (chrysotile), riebeckite (crocidolite), cummingtonite-grunerite, anthophyllite and actinolite-tremolite.

-6. "Asbestos material" means any material containing at least one percent (1%) asbestos as determined by polarized light microscopy using the Interim Method of the Determination of Asbestos in Bulk Insulation Samples contained in Appendix A of Subpart F in 40 C.F.R.
-Part 763, unless it can be demonstrated that the material does not release asbestos fibers when crumbled, pulverized or otherwise disturbed.

-7. "Asbestos-containing waste material" means any waste that contains asbestos.
-This term includes asbestos waste from control devices, contaminated clothing, asbestos waste material, materials used to enclose the work area during an asbestos project, and bags or containers that previously contained asbestos.

-8. "Boarding or rooming house" means a building other than a hotel, where meals and room, or rooms only, are provided for compensation for nine (9) or more nontransient persons.

-9. "Bundle" means one (1) box or carton empty or filled with solid waste, one (1) bag filled with solid waste, or bundle of solid waste, securely bundled so that none of the material blows about and so it is not easily broken apart and which is of such size that the longest dimension does not exceed three feet (3'), the volume does not exceed six (6) cubic feet and the total weight does not exceed sixty (60) pounds, and is in good condition for handling at the time of collection.
-The box, bag, or carton, if present, must be disposable.

-10. "Bundle-of-yardwaste" means "yardwaste" defined in Section 21.36.016 that is placed in a container or securely tied so that none of the material blows away or falls out upon lifting and so that it is not easily broken apart.
-Its longest dimension may not exceed four feet (4') in length; its diameter may not be over two feet (2'); and its weight may not exceed sixty (60) pounds.
+- 4. "Apartment house" means a building or portion thereof containing five (5) or more dwelling units. - 5.
+"Asbestos" means the asbestiform varieties serpentinite (chrysotile), riebeckite (crocidolite), cummingtonite-grunerite, anthophyllite and actinolite-tremolite. - 6.
+"Asbestos material" means any material containing at least one (1) percent asbestos as determined by polarized light microscopy using the Interim Method of the Determination of Asbestos in Bulk Insulation Samples contained in Appendix A of Subpart F in 40 C.F.R.
+Part 763, unless it can be demonstrated that the material does not release asbestos fibers when crumbled, pulverized or otherwise disturbed. - 7.
+"Asbestos-containing waste means any waste that contains asbestos.
+This term includes asbestos waste from control devices, contaminated clothing, asbestos waste material, materials used to enclose the work area during an asbestos project, and bags or containers that previously contained asbestos. - 8.
+"Boarding or rooming house" means a building other than a hotel, where meals and room, or rooms only, are provided for compensation for nine (9) or more nontransient persons. - 9.
+"Bundle" means one (1) box or carton empty or filled with solid waste, one (1) bag filled with solid waste, or bundle of solid waste, securely bundled so that none of the material blows about and so it is not easily broken apart and which is of such size that the longest dimension does not exceed three (3) feet, the volume does not exceed six (6) cubic feet and the total weight does not exceed sixty (60) pounds, and is in good condition for handling at the time of collection.
+The box, bag, or carton, if present, must be disposable. - 10.
+"Bundle-of-yardwaste" means "yardwaste" defined in Section 21.36.016 that is placed in a container or securely tied so that none of the material blows away or falls out upon lifting and so that it is not easily broken apart.
+Its longest dimension may not exceed four (4) feet in length; its diameter may not be over two (2) feet; and its weight may not exceed sixty (60) pounds.

 (Ord.
 116419 § 2, 1992: Ord.
 114723 § 2, 1989: Ord.
 114205 § 1(part), 1988: Ord.
 113502 § 2(part), 1987: Ord.
 112942 § 1(part), 1986: Ord.
 112171 § 1(part), 1985: Ord.
-96003 § 1(part), for current SMC, contact 1967.)
+96003 § 1(part), 1967.)